dauidus/add-post-type-instructions/readme.txt

 * better multisite uninstallation
 * support for comments and revisions
 * change the_editor_content to default_content for WYSIWYG field
+* add WYSIWYG editor to settings page
+* allow below title field to auto-resize to fit content on settings page

 = 1.0.3.3 =
 * update language file